opensearch-project/documentation-website/_field-types/mapping-parameters/index.md

 `analyzer` | Specifies the analyzer used to analyze string fields.
 Default is the `standard` analyzer, which is a general-purpose analyzer that splits text on white space and punctuation, converts to lowercase, and removes stop words.
 Allowed values are `standard`, `simple`, and `whitespace`.
 `boost` | Specifies a field-level boost factor applied at query time.
 Allows you to increase or decrease the relevance score of a specific field during search queries.
 Default boost value is `1.0`, which means no boost is applied.
 Allowed values are any positive floating-point number.
 `coerce` | Controls how values are converted to the expected field data type during indexing.
 Default value is `true`, which means that OpenSearch tries to coerce the value to the expected value type.
 Allowed values are `true` or `false`.
-`copy_to` | Copies the values of this field to another field.
+`copy_to` | Copies the value of a field to another field.
 There is no default value for this parameter.
-It is an optional parameter that allows you to copy the value of a field to another field.
+Optional.
 `doc_values` | Specifies whether a field should be stored on disk to make sorting and aggregation faster.
 Default value is `true`, which means that the doc values are enabled.
 Allowed values are a single field name or a list of field names.
 `dynamic` | Determines whether new fields should be added dynamically.
 Default value is `true`, which means new fields can be added dynamically.
 Allowed values are `true`, `false`, or `strict`.
 `enabled` | Specifies whether the field is enabled or disabled.
 Default value is `true`, which means the field is enabled.
 Allowed values are `true` or `false`.